-hile many people feel this winter was a bit of disappointment—a betrayal even, since we didn’t get a record-busting Godzilla like 1982-83 and 1997-98 — I’m not one of them.
+While many people feel the winter of 2015-2016 was a bit of disappointment—a betrayal even, since we didn’t get a record-busting Godzilla like 1982-83 and 1997-98 — I’m not one of them.
 Remember back in your science classes when you learned that scientists are just as interested in being wrong as being right, or that a busted hypothesis was equally important as one substantiated?
-Well, we can learn a lot from this year’s quirky El Niño.
+Well, we can learn a lot from this quirky El Niño.
 Some forecasts were right on the money while others were consistently wrong, and now, as El Niño’s unpredictable twin sister La Niña strengthens, it’s worth asking what lessons there are to take from the 2015-2016 winter.

 A Brief Review of the Past Winter

-First of all, here’s a reminder about what happened this winter:
+First of all, here’s a reminder about what happened: